angell pérez, M.A.

-Under her leadership she has been responsible for growing the capacity of these organizations and leading equity and inclusiveness initiatives to meet the needs of youth and families in the Denver community.
-Angell brings strong passion for community, youth empowerment and intentional anti-racist approaches in community organizing.
-She received an independent bachelor of arts degree in Equity and Social Justice from Metropolitan State University of Denver with a Certification in Non-Profit Management and a Master of Arts in Ethnic Studies from Colorado State University with a Certificate In women’s Studies.
-Angell is also an alumni of the Community Resource Center’s Non-Profit Leadership and Management Program, the Spirit In Action; Standing In Our Power Transformative Leadership for Women of Color Program, The Denver Foundation’s Executive Directors of Color Institute and is a Transformational Leadership for Change Fellow.
+Under her leadership, she has been responsible for growing the capacity of these organizations and leading equity and inclusiveness initiatives to meet the needs of youth and families in the Denver community.
+Angell brings a strong passion for community, youth empowerment, and intentional anti-racist approaches in community organizing.
+She received an independent bachelor of arts degree in Equity and Social Justice from the Metropolitan State University of Denver with a Certification in Non-Profit Management and a Master of Arts in Ethnic Studies from Colorado State University with a Certificate In women’s Studies.
+Angell is also an alumnus of the Community Resource Center’s Non-Profit Leadership and Management Program, the Spirit In Action; Standing In Our Power Transformative Leadership for Women of Color Program, The Denver Foundation’s Executive Directors of Color Institute, and is a Transformational Leadership for Change Fellow.

 Angell has a personal connection to CCFC’s mission as both her parents were incarcerated when she was a child and she also witnessed her brother become a target of the school to jail pipeline being arrested and detained at the age of 12.
 During the time CCFC founders were convening to combat the infamous summer of violence in Denver, Angell was a teen heavily entrenched in the violence that plagued communities of color in Denver and the police response that followed.
 Angell witnessed many friends and family members suffer from gang murders and incarceration.
 These incidents transformed her life and inspired her to fight for justice in poor communities of color that experience violence and criminalization.
 Angell believes in the beauty of healing, intergenerational community building, the resilience and strength in her community and is committed to providing opportunities for youth to reach their full potential and to heal, dismantle violence, stay out of the criminal justice system and reach their full potential.